om-deshmukh-dev/Othello/README.md

-# cs3110-final-project
+# Othello Terminal Game

-A terminal-based version of the board game Othello, created for our CS 3110 final project.
+A terminal-based implementation of the classic board game Othello, built with OCaml.

-Authors:

-- Rahma Abdullah (ra567)
-- Om Deshmukh (od66)
-- Arthi Vijayakumar (av439)
-- Mary Yuan (cy452)

 ## Setup